rdnajac/cbmf/README.md

 - Differential expression analysis (work in progress)
 - Visualization of results (work in progress)

-> [!IMPORTANT]
-> These tools not exhaustive, but are meant to provide a
-> foundation for building more complex pipelines and workflows,
-> tailored to your experimental design and specific research questions.

 ## 🚀 Getting Started

 If you are viewing these document on GitHub, you can copy the code snippets directly